irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- We tried to used DVC for data version control but we encouter an error that we were not able to overcome when trying to execute the dvc pull command. ---
+We tried to use DVC for data version control but we encouter an error that we were not able to overcome when trying to execute the dvc pull command.
+In general it is beneficial to have a data version control setup because especially in data science and machine learning project often involve collaboration among team members and different team members might be working on different aspects of data preprocessing, feature engineering, and model development.
+Data version control ensures that everyone works with the same dataset version.

 ### Question 11